Avnet/rzboard_flash_util/README.md

 # RZBoard Flash Utility

-This is a platform agnostic utility used to flash the RZBoard.
-It can be used to flash the eMMC with, both, the bootloaders and system image.
+This is a platform agnostic utility used to flash the [RZBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/rzboard-v2l/).
+It can be used to flash the eMMC with both the bootloader(s) and system image.

 ## Install Python